iGEM Project 2017

 Be on this year's team

-If you would like to be on this year's iGEM team, you can apply using the Exeter iGEM 2017 Application Form.
+If you would like to be on this year's iGEM team, you can apply using the iGEM 2018 Application Form.

 The team will be comprised of ten students from any disciplines that feel they can contribute to the project.
 The project will run through the summer break (however additional work will be expected outside of this time) with students receiving a stipend to cover staying in Exeter over the summer period.
 The cost of the trip to Boston will also be paid for.